Huo-Yuan/CPS-3601-Chinese-Rumor-detection-APP/README.md

 Run window.py will show the desktop float button

-To wrap up as .exe file, please type in the command in terminal: "python setup.py build"
+To wrap up as .exe file, please type in the command in terminal: "python setup.py build" (for windows)